mendersoftware/mender-docs/04.System-updates/01.Debian-family/04.Provision-a-new-device/docs.md

 !!!
 The Mender `sdimg` generator, which is part of [meta-mender](https://github.com/mendersoftware/meta-mender?target=_blank), generates disk images with exactly four partitions: one boot, two rootfs and one data partition.
-It is intended as a reference implementation for testing and simple production use.
+This is a reference implementation for testing and simple production use.
 For more advanced use cases, please refer to your board's tools for generating disk images and flashing storage, such as `imx-loader`, `mfg-tool`, and `tegrarcm`.

 ## Prerequisites